jonasarioli/beertech.bancobeer/README.md

 Steps to execute:
 - Clone project to your local machine;
-- Execute docker-compose up;
+- Execute docker-compose up in project main folder;
 - Enter in each projetc folder and execute mvn spring-boot:run

 Swagger URLs:
 http://localhost:8080/swagger-ui.html
 http://localhost:8082/swagger-ui.html

-To login use admin@email.com / grupocolorado to login as Admin.
-Or use user@emai.com / user to login as User.
+To login as Admin:
+login: admin@email.com
+password: grupocolorado

+To login as User:
+login: user@emai.com
+password: user

+To import the Postman tests, it is necessary to have it installed on the machine.
+Then go to File/Import.
+The json file that is in the Postman folder.

+It is necessary to import the Postman BDD and to do this, you must request the "Setup Postman/Install Postman BDD"